All students must meet the Requirements for the Accelerated Master’s Degree Pathway

 For the thesis-based option, a written thesis proposal and an oral examination serves as the comprehensive examination.
 For the non-thesis option, a written examination based on coursework serves as the comprehensive examination.
 The Comprehensive Examination requirement should be completed by the end of the first semester following completion of the bachelor’s degree.

-Requirements for Advancement to Candidacy for the Degree of (name of degree here)
+Requirements for Advancement to Candidacy for the Degree of Master of Science

 Satisfactory completion of the comprehensive examination.